seaofvoices/darklua/site/content/rules/remove_debug_profiling.md

 parameters:
   - name: preserve_arguments_side_effects
     type: boolean
-    description: Defines how darklua converts the interpolated strings into `string.format` calls.
-The "string" strategy will make the rule use the `%s` specifier and the "tostring" strategy will use the `%*` specifier.
+    description: Defines how darklua handle arguments passed to the functions.
+If true, darklua will inspect each argument and preserve any potential side effects.
+When false, darklua will not perform any verification and simply erase any arguments passed.
     default: true
 examples:
   - content: |